B-Eckert/Forbidden-Knowledge-Legends/README.md

         - Neither hate nor fear Undead, not be dumb, and not be undead
         - Not already be a necromancer!
     - The event can fire every 80 days.
+### Version: 1.0.4
+- When people become necromancers or become skeletons, their hair turns grey.
+- When people become necromancers, their skin turns pale and they become ugly and thin (they gain one of the two necromancer faces).
+- The event can now fire every 60 days instead of 80.